GeoCat/geocat-themes/example/src/sphinx/guide/index.rst

    Writing Guide
    =============

-   Page heading above is as text shown for :command:`doc` references.
+   Page heading above is as text shown for internal :command:`doc` links.

 .. note:: Rich Structured Text is very flexible and and there are often more than one way to define lists, tables, or bold a couple of words in a paragraph.
 This writing guide only shows one way, and very rarely provides a note on practices to avoid.